lvtk/lui/doc/ui/main.rst

 Main
 ####

-:class:`lvtk::Main` is the top-level context for GUIs which represents a running instance.
+:class:`lui::Main` is the top-level context for GUIs which represents a running instance.
 Essentially it is a wrapper around PuglWorld with added functionality for displaying Widgets.
-It handles the connection to the window system, manages elevated :class:`lvtk::Widget` instances and drives the event loop.
+It handles the connection to the window system, manages elevated :class:`lui::Widget` instances and drives the event loop.

 An application or module typically has a single Main, which is constructed